Boxing Workout – Plyometric Circuits for Speed, Power and Strength

 Pure Cardio Boxing Training

 While a three to five mile run a week is a good idea, a boxer should make his cardio workouts sport-specific.
 Interval training is ideal for boxing.
-An 800 metre interval would closely mimic the anaerobic demands of a three-minute round of professional boxing.
+An 800 meter interval would closely mimic the anaerobic demands of a three-minute round of professional boxing.
 Amateur bouts consist of four two-minute rounds, and the following workout has been designed with this structure in mind.

 Begin with a 1,200-1,600m warm up of jogging, hopping and short sprints.
 Then do three 600m intervals at medium intensity with a one or two minute rest between runs.
 Then do three 200m intervals at high intensity with 30-second rests and jog back to the start point after each run.
 Finish with an 800m loose run to warm down.
 Two interval training sessions per week should deliver the best results.
 Also buy a skipping rope to improve your stamina agility and foot speed.